TableCheck-Labs/software-engineering-career-ladder/README.md

 ### Dexterity — Technical Skill :brain:

 - The “how” of building solutions.
-- Awareness of industry trends.
+- Awareness of industry trends, both past and present.
+- Computer science fundamentals.
 - Ability to learn new technologies, codebases and stacks.
 - Holistic comprehension of the company's entire tech stack.